Order-6 tetrahedral honeycomb: Related polytopes and honeycombs

-The order-6 tetrahedral honeycomb is similar to the two-dimensional infinite-order triangular tiling, {3,∞}.
+The order-6 tetrahedral honeycomb is analogous to the two-dimensional infinite-order triangular tiling, {3,∞}.
 Both tessellations are regular, and only contain triangles and ideal vertices.

 The order-6 tetrahedral honeycomb is also a regular hyperbolic honeycomb in 3-space, and one of 11 which are paracompact.

 This honeycomb is one of 15 uniform paracompact honeycombs in the [6,3,3] Coxeter group, along with its dual, the hexagonal tiling honeycomb.

 The order-6 tetrahedral honeycomb is part of a sequence of regular polychora and honeycombs with tetrahedral cells.

 It is also part of a sequence of honeycombs with triangular tiling vertex figures.

 Rectified order-6 tetrahedral honeycomb

 The rectified order-6 tetrahedral honeycomb, t1{3,3,6} has octahedral and triangular tiling cells arranged in a hexagonal prism vertex figure.